Machine-Learning-in-Glaciology-Workshop/Machine-Learning-in-Glaciology-Workshop.github.io/_pages/schedule.md

 ## Lectures

-# [Intro to Machine Learning] tba
+[ Intro to Machine Learning ] tba

-# [ Modelling ] Jordi Bolibar - Physics-based machine learning for glacier modelling.
+[ Modelling ] Jordi Bolibar - (Physics-based) machine learning for glacier modelling.

-# [ Remote sensing ] Konstantin Maslov - Glacier mapping from optical and SAR satellite imagery using Deep Learning and Random Forests.
+[ Remote sensing ] Konstantin Maslov - Glacier mapping from optical and SAR satellite imagery using Deep Learning and Random Forests.

+more to be announced...

 ## Projects

-# [ Modelling ] Modelling glacier mass balance with machine learning.
+[ Modelling ] Modelling glacier mass balance with machine learning.

-# [ Remote sensing ] Glacier mapping from optical and SAR satellite imagery using Deep Learning and Random Forests.
+[ Remote sensing ] Glacier mapping from optical and SAR satellite imagery using Deep Learning and Random Forests.

-# [Bring your own idea and data]
+[ Bring your own idea and data ]

 ## Outdoor activity